 - Taking "drug holidays".
 This involves taking e.g. weekends off from antidepressants, which can significantly improve sexual function during the drug-free days.
 These brief "holidays" do not seem to lead to a worsening of depressive symptoms.
 But don't do this without your doctor's supervision.

 - Adding another performance enhancer to counter orgasmic failure induced by the antidepressant, or sexual stimulants such as Viagra.
 Some women benefit from small doses of testosterone, while others have reported a reduction of sexual side effects with the help of herbal remedies.

-These tips should boost you sexual desire and function – without feeling blue.
+These tips should boost your sexual desire and function – while keeping depression at bay.

 Image credit: iStock